Cookie preferences

 To integrate a national and annual environment and climate action award such as the First Lady’s Mazingira Awards (FLAMA) into your country or school;

 • Align with global and national priorities in climate education.
-Global climate education frameworks include UNFCCC’s Action for Climate Empowerments, SDG Goals 4.7 and 13.3, Education for Sustainable Development, Green Education Partnership among others.
+Global climate education frameworks include UNFCCC’s Action for Climate Empowerment, SDG Goals 4.7 and 13.3, Education for Sustainable Development, Green Education Partnership among others.

 • Ensure involvement and by in from relevant Ministries – including Education and or Environment and other Departments and Agencies such as Forestry, Curriculum development among others